 Sandi first appears in Consent, and has some cameos in the later stories set during Paul’s time in Nottinghamshire.
-The first story to feature them working together is set after Paul returns to work in North Wales (due before Christmas 2018).
+The first story to feature them working together, set after Paul returns to work in North Wales, is Ignition.

 - Much like Paul, Sandi is learning to be thorough, meticulous and methodical.

 - She’s calm under pressure and finds it easy to make decisions even under a lot of stress.

 - Sandi isn’t generally very judgemental of ordinary human foibles, which makes her easy to talk to for victims, witnesses, and other officers.

 - She’s reflective and willing to admit her mistakes.

 - Sandi dislikes breaking rules and departing from procedures, but she’s happy to bend and stretch rules as far as they’ll willingly go.

 - Good runner who can usually do a 7-minute mile in the mornings.